Asus ProArt PA279CV monitor review: The go-to for content creators on a budget

 The Asus ProArt PA279CV is a 4K 60Hz monitor that targets full coverage of the sRGB and Rec.709 color gamuts.
 It also has a USB-C port with DisplayPort Alternate Mode and 65 watts of power delivery.

-At $499, the PA279CV goes toe-to-toe with alternatives such as the BenQ PD2720U, Dell S2722QC, and ViewSonic ColorPro VP2768A-4K.
+At US$499 (AU$859), the PA279CV goes toe-to-toe with alternatives such as the BenQ PD2720U, Dell S2722QC, and ViewSonic ColorPro VP2768A-4K.
 The Asus' specifications are roughly similar to most of these monitors, but it does have an edge in connectivity.

 The Asus ProArt PA279CV doesn't make a good first impression.
 Its display bezels aren't exactly large, but they're not small for a monitor sold in 2022, and the chin on the monitor's bottom edge is larger than most.